 ETIM is a format to share and exchange product data based on taxonomic identification.
 This widely used classification standard for technical products was developed to structure the information flow between B2B professionals.

 The ETIM classification model was developed to meet the industry’s growing demand for a clear, discerning information structure for available technical products: ETIM allows for technical products to be classified and uniformly described by product groups, classes, synonyms, features, values and units.

 With ETIM, the exchange of detailed information needed to find technical products became a reality.

 ETIM was initially developed for the Dutch electrotechnical sector, but steadily expanded its activities to different industries and different countries worldwide.
 Today, the ever expanding ETIM classification model is available in seventeen languages and supported by no less than twenty member organizations representing twenty-one countries.

 In addition to electrotechnical products, ETIM now also covers the classification of HVAC & plumbing, building materials and shipbuilding sector related products, including tools.
 What’s more, we are confident more sectors and product groups will follow suit in the years to come.

 When it comes to standardized international product data flow, the ETIM classification model has proven its value as a preferred strategic option over the past decade.
 Ensuring further adoption and long-term integration of the ETIM structure by suppliers and wholesalers worldwide, however, requires extensive alignment and collaboration on a global scale.

-That’s why ETIM organizations from twenty-one different countries – and counting – have joined forces in ETIM International, a Brussels-based non-profit organization centrally managing the development, maintenance, publishing and promotion of the ETIM classification model to effectively pursue a shared objective: becoming the classification standard for technical products worldwide.
+That’s why ETIM organizations from twenty-one different countries – and counting – have joined forces in ETIM International, a non-profit organization centrally managing the development, maintenance, publishing and promotion of the ETIM classification model to effectively pursue a shared objective: becoming the classification standard for technical products worldwide.